subsquid-labs/squid-multichain-template/README.md

 # Multichain transfers squid

-This [squid](https://docs.subsquid.io/) captures USDC Transfer events on ETH and BSC, stores them in the same database and serves the data over a common GraphQL API.
+This [squid](https://docs.sqd.ai/) captures USDC Transfer events on ETH and BSC, stores them in the same database and serves the data over a common GraphQL API.

-The Ethereum processor is located in `src/eth` and similarly the Binance Chain processor can be found in `src/bsc`.
-The scripts file `commands.json` was updated with the commands `process:eth` and `process:bsc` to run the processors.
+The main processor executable `src/main.ts` takes a string network ID (`eth` or `bsc`) as its sole argument and configures itself to index USDC on either Ethereum or Binance.
+Network-specific params are set in `src/networksConfigs.ts`.

+The scripts file `commands.json` contains separate commands `process:eth`, `process:prod:eth`, `process:bsc` and `process:prod:bsc` that run the main executable with different args.
+The [manifest](https://docs.sqd.ai/cloud/reference/manifest/) `squid.yaml` that describes squid services for [SQD Cloud](https://docs.sqd.ai/cloud/) and the `sqd run` command uses these commands under the hood.

-You can find some useful hints on developing multichain squids on the [dedicated documentation page](https://docs.subsquid.io/basics/multichain/).
+More info on developing multichain squids is available on the [dedicated documentation page](https://docs.sqd.ai/sdk/resources/multichain/).

-Dependencies: Node.js, Docker, Git.
+Dependencies: Node.js v20+, Docker, Git.

 ## Quickstart